On arrival you will be met by a private driver and delivered to your Queenstown accommodation.

 Today you'll drive through the heart of the South Island, crossing the vast Canterbury plains.
 Catch your breath in Geraldine before continuing through Fairlie.
 Ascending Burkes pass you'll come to the picturesque lakeside town of Tekapo.

-Follow the road and take in the view of Aoraki Mount Cook (New Zealand's tallest mountain) from the shores of Lake Pukaki, known for its glacier fed turquoise blue color.
-Continue along the lake to your final destination Mount Cook Village.
-Please note there are no food or shops at Mount Cook you will need to stock up prior to arriving in Mount Cook if you wish to self cater.
+Follow the road and take in the view of Aoraki Mt Cook (New Zealand's tallest mountain) from the shores of Lake Pukaki, known for its glacier fed turquoise blue colour.
+Continue along the lake to your final destination Mt Cook Village.

-Take in the spectacular Southern Alps - including New Zealand's highest peak Aoraki Mount Cook - and the constantly changing glacial landscape.
+Take in the spectacular Southern Alps, including New Zealand's highest peak Aoraki Mount Cook and the constantly changing glacial landscape.
 See the Hochstetter Icefall as you fly beneath the face of Mount Cook then along the length of the Tasman glacier before landing on the glacier itself.
 Experience the silence of the mountains, broken only by the rumbling of an avalanche and creaking of the snow and ice beneath your feet.
 You'll take off again for another incredible flight over peaks, ice falls, alpine lakes and climbing huts.
 This flight offers fantastic close up views of Aoraki Mount Cook, Mt Tasman and the Southern Alps from Aoraki Mount Cook National Park.

 Meals included: Breakfast